clamsproject/aapb-annotations/scene-recognition/readme.md

 ### `raw` data

-`.csv` file - The file contains columns of the labeling of each frame.
+`.csv` files named after the source asset GUID - The file contains columns of the labeling of each frame.
 The file can contain arbitrary amounts of frames that are "unseen"; these are basically not used for ML Training.

 * Fields:
     * `filename` (string) - the filename of the image to be labeled.
 Included within the filename of the image is also its time information in ISO format.